My Literature for Literacy initiative…

 The second update is here!
 Understanding the effects of illiteracy is key to solving this world-wide issue.

-A sincere thank you for every contribution to my fundraiser page!
+Kind thanks for every contribution to my fundraiser page!